A Guide to Application Modernization

 As the technical debt accumulates, you will eventually need to address it, but that will come at the expense of adding new features to the product or updating it to make it better.
 This would lead to progress slowing down, which is less than desirable in every industry.

 In summary, when technical debt accumulates, rather than responding to new requests for changes, the development team spends too much time fixing sloppy code in order to make future changes easier to implement or less likely to cause a system failure.

-While you are in the process of digital transformation and application modernization, you may want to consider evaluating how much technical debt you have accumulated and what you can do to reduce it.
+While you are in the process of application modernization, you may want to consider evaluating how much technical debt you have accumulated and what you can do to reduce it.
 This is why it is essential to review this concept.

 How Does Digital Transformation Take Place?

 There are many ways in which a company can approach digital transformation and application modernization.
 No ultimate recipe or formula applies because the process will depend on several variables, including size, model, or geographical location.

 Harvard Business Review condenses four different tiers to categorize digital transformation.

 This tier is where most digital transformation efforts take place, which is vital for a company whose guiding principle is higher operational efficiencies.
 The key challenges in this tier are making asset utilization more interactive and reducing information silos.

 Example from HBR:“Ford adopts new automated vision-based inspection of paint jobs in its plants through augmented and virtual reality, the Internet of Things (IoT), and AI.
 Using these technologies, the company improves blemish detection and reduces defects in its cars.
 In this case, data is generated by new technologies from factory assets, and AI uses this data to detect and prevent manufacturing defects in real time.”